-Savings contracts include a surrender clause allowing policyholders to request reimbursement of all or part of their accumulated savings.
+Risk of surrender is closely monitored, savings contracts include a surrender clause allowing policyholders to request reimbursement of all or part of their accumulated savings.
 The insurer is thus exposed to the risk of surrender volumes being higher than the forecasts used for asset and liability management purposes, leading to potential losses on assets disposals needed to finance excess surrenders.